 Upon the consummation of this offering, the number of directors will be increased to seven.
 Directors will be subject to removal only for cause.
-Further, our amended and restated certificate of incorporation and by-laws will provide for the division of our board of directors into three classes, as nearly equal in number as possible, with the directors in each class serving for a three-year term, and one class being elected each year by our stockholders. and will each serve as a Class I director with an initial term expiring in 2016. and will each serve as a Class II director with an initial term expiring in 2018.
+Further, our amended and restated certificate of incorporation and by-laws will provide for the division of our board of directors into three classes, as nearly equal in number as possible, with the directors in each class serving for a three-year term, and one class being elected each year by our stockholders.
+Messrs.
+Halloran and Twomey will each serve as a Class I director with an initial term expiring in 2016.
+Messrs.
+Deignan and Campion will each serve as a Class II director with an initial term expiring in 2017.
+Messrs.
+Keenan, Brightbill and McNew will each serve as a Class III director with an initial term expiring in 2018.